 to give Sender and Recipient confidence that the message is private only to them.

-Each Direct address consists of a private digital security key and password, and a corresponding public key.
+Each Direct address consists of a private digital security key and a corresponding public key.
 A Sender composes an encrypted message for an intended Recipient.
 Only the Recipient can decrypt the message.
 Additional required steps assure the Recipient that the message was not altered during its transfer, and let the Sender know the message was received successfully.
 Direct messaging service providers, often referred to as HISPs, follow a common Direct standard and use compatible digital credentials, in order to interoperate with each other.

 How do I get started?

 Choose whether you will access Direct messaging using webmail